joycelynlee/137Project/README.md

 ```
 Players that want to join must run client.py

-## Game Instructions and Mechanics
+## How to play
+### Start a game
-1. To join a game room, you must enter your name and the lobby code.
+To join a game room, you must enter your name and the lobby code.
+### Games rules
-2. To win, you must consume all of the food that will appear.
-Your avatar will increase in size and
+To win, you must consume food that will appear.
+The number of food is limited and the player with the biggest size and highest score will be the winner.
+### Controls
+Use your mouse to control your avatar.